Rinbo/company-registry-react/README.md

 - Modify or delete a person
 - List employees of a particular company with option to remove them from that company
 - List all people assigned to companies
-- List all people no assigned to companies with option to assign them to a company
+- List all people not assigned to companies with option to assign them to a company
 - Fully responsive design including swiping gestures on a mobile device

 - ![](cr.gif)